josemorval/lazyTool/README.md

 - `float3`
 - `float4`

-Estos valores se pueden usar como fuentes para parámetros de shader o para construir un cbuffer de usuario.
-Sirven para exponer controles rápidos sin tocar código C++.
+These values can be used as shader parameter sources or to build a user constant buffer.
+They are useful for exposing quick controls without touching C++ code.

-Ejemplos de uso:
+Example uses:

-- Radio de blur.
+- Blur radius.
-- Intensidad de bloom.
+- Bloom intensity.
 - Color/tint.
-- Número de iteraciones conceptual controlado por shader.
+- Conceptual shader-controlled iteration count.
-- Escalas de material.
+- Material scales.
-- Parámetros de simulación.
+- Simulation parameters.

 ---

-### 3. Cargar texturas 2D
+### 3. Load 2D textures

-Puedes cargar texturas desde disco y usarlas como SRV en shaders.
+You can load textures from disk and use them as SRVs in shaders.

-Formatos prácticos soportados por stb_image:
+Practical formats supported by stb_image:

 - PNG
 - JPG/JPEG